"The Talmud Teaches Hatred of Non-Jews"

 Timeline

-Main beats in how this story showed up over time.
+Main beats in how this lie resurfaced.

 1240The Trial of the Talmud in Paris